image-gallery-deploy/image-gallery-app/LAB.md

 You can use your own URL, or work with this cute bunny: http://f.cl.ly/items/3g3J1G0w122M360w380O/3726490195_f7cc75d377_o.jpg

-Create a high-level component that loads all three different directives for a single hard-coded url (feel free to put into a service), to demonstrate the distinctions between each display mode.
+Create a high-level component that loads all three different components for a single hard-coded url (feel free to put into a service), to demonstrate the distinctions between each display mode.

 Create an app component that hosts the high-level component.